 Healthy Travelers Have Many Options When Visiting Chicago

-During travel it can feel like fast food is the most convenient option for meals.
-Or than being away form home means working out in a tiny hotel gym.
+During travel, it can feel like fast food is the most convenient option for meals.
+Or that being away from home means working out in a tiny hotel gym.
 When it comes to Chicago, neither is true.
-From hotels with health conscious amenities to restaurants that will help you avoid the allure of fast food; Chicago has plenty of options for health conscious travelers.
+From hotels with health-conscious amenities to restaurants that will help you avoid the allure of fast food; Chicago has plenty of options for health-conscious travelers.

 Chicago Travel Tips: Where Healthy Travelers Should Stay

 If exercising is part of your daily travel routine, look no further than the JW Marriott Chicago.
 With a spa that includes a swimming pool, state of the art cardio and strength training equipment, whirlpool, and fitness classes there is no way you’ll have to set your fitness goals aside while traveling.
 The fitness center at the JW Marriott Chicago is open 24/7.
 Group classes are offered Monday through Friday.

 The JW Marriott Chicago’s fitness center has Nike™ Performance Trainers that can help with personal training, fitness training, and nutritional consults.
 Jason Raynor, one of Nike’s 50 Master Trainers worldwide, leads the trainers in the fitness center known as the JW Fit Squad.
 The fitness classes include:

 - Restorative Yoga

 - Athletic Conditioning

 Even if you are not a guest at the hotel, you can use purchase a day pass to use the fitness facilities.
 First time spa guests can request a complimentary one day pass.